seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 text = (
     "The cruising speed of the Boeing 747 is approximately 900 km/h (559 mph)."
-    "It is typically expressed in kilometers per hour (km/h) and miles per hour (mph)."
+    " It is typically expressed in kilometers per hour (km/h) and miles per hour (mph)."
 )

 entities = units(text)